Deisss/csharp-network-failer/README.md

 Allow to start/stop windows network interface(s).

-This is usefull for testing offline/online support (especially with Internet Explorer for example...).
+This is usefull for testing offline/online support (from example websocket failover on your favorite browser...).